sesubra/AspenTech/README.md

 * Periodic table details will be read from a file named `periodicTable.json` from the same folder as the executable
 * User's input will be read from a file named `userInput.json` from the same folder as the executable
 * No UI is needed or this program
-* USer input with no components is considered valid input
+* User input with no components is considered valid input

 #####Program Operation
 * Program will calculate the total weight of the components specified in the `userInput.json` file and will terminate.
 Single use.